Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 The analysis was successful(?) this time too.
 The procedure is the same for RSA

-Kali Linux is a fun amusement park-like OS for white hat hackers, so I would like to write more about it when I have time.
+Kali Linux is like a fun amusement park for white-hat hackers, so I'd like to write more about it when I have time.

 complete